 Bordering three counties, the Tyne Valley, most famous for being home to Hadrian’s Wall, has countless experiences and breathtaking scenery to be discovered.

-2,000 years have passed since the Emperor Hadrian gave his orders for work on the 84 mile long Wall to commence, yet the 73 miles of this Roman mega structure that snake across Northumberland’s craggy bluffs and high ridges are some of the best preserved sections.
+2,000 years have passed since the Emperor Hadrian gave his orders for work on the Wall to commence, yet the 73 miles of this Roman megastructure that snakes across Northumberland’s craggy bluffs and high ridges all contribute to this amazingly preserved landmark.

-Along the wall are archaeological sites and museums telling the fascinating story of Rome’s rise and fall.
-There’s a wealth of other historic sights to see, including the not to be missed Sycamore Gap - a solitary tree made famous in the film Robin Hood: Prince of Thieves.
+which tell the fascinating story of Rome’s rise and fall.
+There’s a wealth of other historic sites to see, including the not to be missed Sycamore Gap - a solitary tree made famous in the film Robin Hood: Prince of Thieves

 Explore the stunning landscape of Hadrian’s Wall and the surrounding Tyne Valley by car, on foot or by bike.
 Steam across to the pretty village of Wylam

 , the birthplace of George Stephenson, pioneering railway engineer and inventor of the famous railway locomotive ‘Rocket’.
 Carry on the railway theme and board a train on the Hadrian’s Wall Country Line.
 Hop on and off to explore the beauty and charm of towns and villages such as Haltwhistle